lukeweston1234/mini-graph/README.md

 ### Future Development

-I am currently reworking this into a new repoafter my requirements changed, stay tuned for updates!
+I am currently reworking this into a new repo after my requirements changed, stay tuned for updates!